canyacoin/canya-lib-common-cards/README.md

 createCards() will generate ALL CanApp Cards.
 However, giving a string value, e.g. createCards("CanStation") will generate all CanApp Cards without the provided CanApp name.
 Do note that this is Currently case-sensitive.

 createCardsRandomly() accepts 2 parameters ; numbers and app name, e.g. createCardsRandomly(4,"CanShare").
-This function will generate create random CanApp cards, except for the provided CanApp's name.
+This function will generate create four random CanApp cards, except for the provided CanApp's name.
 It can be left blank.

 the code works by looking for a div called canyaCard, creating the cards, and appending the cards to the canyaCard div.